SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow asked, "we also wanted to see if you could schedule the date?
 Pinkie wants to watch the sunset so we need the timing to be correct."

 "Yes, Yes, I can do that," Twilight said with a big smile and a glint in her eye.

+"Yay," Pinkie said excitedly.

+"What locations will you be visiting on the date?"
+Twilight asked.

+Pinkie answered, "let's see, my house, Rarity's house, Sweet Apple Acres, the fairground field, and a fancy restaurant."

+"Which fancy restaurant?"
+Twilight asked.